jhobz/KH2-Lua-Library/docs/reference/kh2lib.md

 # KH2 Lua Library (KH2Lib) <!-- omit in toc -->

-This is a technical reference sheet for the various tables, variables, and methods exposed by the `kh2lib` library.
+This is a technical reference sheet for the myriad tables, variables, and methods exposed by the `kh2lib` library.
-For guides on how to perform certain actions, check out [How-to guides][guides].
+For guides on how to perform certain actions, check out [How-to guides][guide-folder].
-For in-depth tutorials on building a KH2 lua mod, see [Tutorials][tutorials].
+For in-depth tutorials on building a KH2 lua mod, see [Tutorials][tut-folder].

 ## Table of contents <!-- omit in toc -->